rust-stuco/lectures/week12/parallelism.md

 let received = rx.recv().unwrap(); // receive val through the receiver println!("I am too busy to {}!", received);
 ```
-* Note that, after we send `val`, we no longer have ownership of it!
+* After we send `val`, we no longer have ownership of it

 ---